Veterans Day: History

-In 1945, World War II veteran Raymond Weeks from Birmingham, Alabama, had the idea to expand Armistice Day to celebrate all veterans, not just those who died in World War I. Weeks led a delegation to Gen. Dwight Eisenhower, who supported the idea of National Veterans Day.
+In 1945, World War II veteran Raymond Weeks from Birmingham, Alabama, had the idea of a national holiday that would honor all war veterans, living and dead, to be celebrated on Armistice Day.
+Weeks led a delegation to Gen. Dwight Eisenhower, who supported the idea of National Veterans Day.
 Weeks led the first national celebration in 1947 in Alabama and annually until his death in 1985.
 President Reagan honored Weeks at the White House with the Presidential Citizenship Medal in 1982 as the driving force for the national holiday.
 Elizabeth Dole, who prepared the briefing for President Reagan, determined Weeks as the "Father of Veterans Day".

-US Representative Ed Rees from Emporia, Kansas, presented a bill establishing the holiday through Congress.
+U.S. Representative Ed Rees from Emporia, Kansas, presented a bill establishing the holiday through Congress.
 President Dwight D. Eisenhower, also from Kansas, signed the bill into law on May 26, 1954.
 It had been eight and a half years since Weeks held his first Armistice Day celebration for all veterans.

-Congress amended the bill on June 1, 1954, replacing "Armistice" with "Veterans," and it has been known as Veterans Day since.
+Congress amended the bill on June 1, 1954, replacing "Armistice" with "Veterans", and it has been known as Veterans Day since.

 The National Veterans Award was also created in 1954.
 Congressman Rees of Kansas received the first National Veterans Award in Birmingham, Alabama, for his support in offering legislation to make Veterans Day a federal holiday.

 Although originally scheduled for celebration on November 11 of every year, starting in 1971 in accordance with the Uniform Monday Holiday Act, Veterans Day was moved to the fourth Monday of October (October 25, 1971; October 23, 1972; October 22, 1973; October 28, 1974; October 27, 1975; October 25, 1976, and October 24, 1977).
 In 1978, it was moved back to its original celebration on November 11.
 While the legal holiday remains on November 11, if that date happens to be on a Saturday or Sunday, then federal government employees and a number of organizations will instead take the day off on the adjacent Friday or Monday, respectively.